Stremio/stremio-addon-guide/docs/step7.md

 Pagination
 ---

-When you have a large amount of items in your catalog, it's better to split it in several smaller catalogs.
+When you have a large amount of items in your catalog, you have to split it in several smaller catalogs.
 Stremio will fetch them sequentially when the user scrolls past the last result.

-Every catalog must be at maximum of 100 items.
-When the user scrolls past the current catalog a request will be made for more data.
+Every page  must be at maximum of 100 items.
+If you have more then 100 items in your catalog, you must split them into pages.
+When the user scrolls past the last item in the page, a request will be made for more data.

-For example, let's say that our catalog has 75 items in it.
-When the user scrolls past these 75 items, Stremio wiil ask for the next batch:
+For example, let's say that our catalog has more than 100 items in it.
+When the user scrolls past these 100-th item, Stremio will ask for the next batch:

 ```
 GET /catalog/movie/movieCatalog.json